Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 Accommodation On or Near Bike Trails

-Towns located close to popular bike trails in New Zealand often provide a good selection of accommodation from campsites to hostels to hotels.
+Towns located close to popular bike trails in New Zealand often provide a good selection of accommodations from campsites to hostels to hotels.
 Most cyclists prefer to make use of holiday parks, campsites and hostels, as these accommodation options are affordable and often have somewhere to store bikes or hook you up with local bike hire companies.
-Here are a few links to inform you of what to expect from these different types of budget accommodation:
+Also, look out for accommodations with bike repair and washing stations.
+Browse our Accommodation category to get a sense of what the lodgings are like in New Zealand.

 Be aware that you cannot simply camp anywhere in New Zealand.
 In order to keep New Zealand beautiful, you can only camp in designated locations like campsites and holiday parks.
 Certified self-contained campervans and motorhomes can camp on most council-run or Department of Conservation land where there are no restrictions.
-Find out more about freedom camping here.
+Find out more about freedom camping in What it’s Really Like to Freedom Camp in New Zealand.

 Food and Services Near Bike Trails

-There are plenty of mountain bike trail descriptions on NZPocketGuide.com, on the Department of Conservation website, leaflets, information centres and more so you can plan the food and supplies you will need.
+There are plenty of mountain bike trail descriptions on NZPocketGuide.com, on the Department of Conservation website, leaflets, information centres and more so you can plan the food and supplies to take with you.

-Right about now you are probably wondering what bikes trails are worth checking out in New Zealand.
+Right about now you are probably wondering what bike trails are worth checking out in New Zealand.

 To paint you a picture of what to expect from bike trails in New Zealand, here are some of the highlights from the North Island.
 Of course, if you want more details on a specific region, be sure to head on over to our Biking category.

-- Twin Coast Cycle Trail (2-days, 87km, Grades 1-2).
+- Twin Coast Cycle Trail (2 days, 87km/54 miles, Grades 1-2).
 In the winterless Bay of Islands, cycle from coast to coast through old railway tunnels, forest lakes and farmland.

-- Hauraki Rail Trail (1-4 days, 160km, Grade 1).
+- Hauraki Rail Trail (1-4 days, 160km/99 miles, Grade 1).
 Ride through the Waikato region on this trail following an old railway corridor through Karangahake Gorge, across the grand Arapuni swing bridge and to the historic town of Waihi.

-- Motu Trails (1-3 Days, 10-121km, Grades 3-5).
+- Motu Trails (1-3 Days, 10-121km/6-75 miles, Grades 3-5).
 Three trails make up the Motu Trails in the Bay of Plenty.
-Choose one or a mix of the three trails taking you through sand dunes, dense native forest and isolated road to waterfalls.
+Choose one or a mix of the three trails taking you through sand dunes, dense native forest and isolated roads to waterfalls.

-- Timber Trail (2 Days, 85km, Grade 3).
+- Timber Trail (2 Days, 85km/53 miles, Grade 3).
 Prepare to be wowed by the wilderness of the Timber Trail deep in the forests of the Pureora Forest Park where all you will hear are your wheels spinning and the birds.

-- Mountains to Sea (3-6 Days, 231km, Grades 3-4).
+- Mountains to Sea (3-6 Days, 231km/144 miles, Grades 3-4).
 Bike from the edge of New Zealand’s largest volcano to the coast of Wanganui encompassing forest, mountains and the culturally significant Whanganui River.

-For more rides, head on over to 10 Great Bike Trails on the North Island.
+For more rides, head on over to 10 Best Bike Trails on the North Island.

-For a mix of Southern Alps scenery, coastal and heritage trails, then consider choosing some trails from the South Island.
-There are so many to choose from but we’ll list just a few here to give you have an idea of the offerings and to keep things simple.
+For a mix of Southern Alps scenery and coastal and heritage trails, consider choosing some trails from the South Island.
+There are so many to choose from but we’ll list just a few here to give you an idea of the offerings.

-Here are the mountain biking trails to look out for on the South Island.
+Here are the mountain biking and cycling trails to look out for on the South Island:

-- Queen Charlotte Track (2-3 Days, 70km, Grades 3-4).
+- Queen Charlotte Track (2-3 Days, 70km/43 miles, Grades 3-4).
 Ride through a mix of forest and stunning coastal views of the Queen Charlotte Track with a whole range of accommodations to choose from.

-- Old Ghost Road (2-4 Days, 85km, Grade 4).
-Revel in the wild West Coast views of the South Island on this historic mining trails called the Old Ghost Road.
+- Old Ghost Road (2-4 Days, 85km/53 miles, Grade 4).
+Revel in the wild West Coast views of the South Island on this historic mining trail called the Old Ghost Road.

-- Alps 2 Ocean Cycle Trail (6 Days, 306km, Grades 2-3).
+- Alps 2 Ocean Cycle Trail (6 Days, 306km/190 miles, Grades 2-3).
 Starting in the heart of the Southern Alps, journey past glacial lakes and far-stretching views throughout the ride.

-- Otago Central Rail Trail (1-5 Days, 152km, Grade 1).
+- Otago Central Rail Trail (1-5 Days, 152km/94 miles, Grade 1).
 Hop from town to town on this old railway trail delving into the Kiwi culture on this easy multi-day cycle trail.

-- Clutha Gold Trail (2 Days, 73km, Grade 1-2).
-Ride through stunning river gorges which links up with the Otago Rail Trail connecting classic Kiwi towns.
+- Clutha Gold Trail (2 Days, 73km/45 miles, Grade 1-2).
+Ride through stunning river gorges which link up with the Otago Central Rail Trail connecting classic Kiwi towns.

-For more South Island inspiration, check out 10 Great Bike Trails on the South Island.
+For more South Island inspiration, check out 10 Best Bike Trails on the South Island.

 Mountain Bikers’ Code